A Security Framework for General Blockchain Layer 2 Protocols: The Ideal Functionality for L2 Protocols

-\textbf{L2 clock simulation.} Time-related assumptions are common in L2 protocols.
-Our framework introduces $\mathcal{F}_{\text{updRnd}}$ to simulate an internal clock for L2 protocols to describe such assumptions like message delivery among protocol participants.
+\textbf{L2 clock simulation.} To capture time-related assumptions in L2 protocols, such as bounded message delivery in synchronous off-chain communication or periodic L1 publication by rollup operators, our framework introduces $\mathcal{F}_{\text{updRnd}}$, which simulates an internal clock for the L2 protocol.
+We note that $\mathcal{F}_{\text{updRnd}}$ can also be defined to access $\mathcal{F}_{\text{ledger}}$ when certain timing requirements are related to L1 blockchain like block number.

-\textbf{Information leakage.} For the complementary requirements of the framework, we introduce the subroutine $\mathcal{F}_{\text{leak}}$ to capture the information leaked to the adversary through corruption.
-This subroutine can be formally instantiated when analyzing protocols that aim to achieve certain privacy properties.
-However, such privacy guarantees typically depend on specific cryptographic primitives employed by the protocol and our focus is to capture differences in functional logic across L2 protocol designs.
-Therefore, in the remainder of this paper, we assume that protocols do not involve any secret inputs and that all requests are received from the environment.
-Under this assumption, $\mathcal{F}_{\text{leak}}$ leaks all information like request plaintext to the simulator and adversary.
+\textbf{Information leakage.} For completeness, we introduce the subroutine $\mathcal{F}_{\text{leak}}$ to capture information leaked to the adversary upon corruption, as defined in \textbf{Corruption behavior}.
+This subroutine is primarily relevant for analyzing protocols with specific privacy properties, which typically rely on dedicated cryptographic primitives rather than the functional logic across L2 designs that is our focus.
+We therefore assume that parties \emph{have no secret inputs} and receive commands only from the higher-level protocol or the environment, so that the simulation challenge reduces to handling malicious deviations rather than hidden information.
+Under this assumption, all protocol messages and requests are transmitted in plaintext, and $\mathcal{F}_{\text{leak}}$ simply leaks all information to the simulator; it is therefore not specifically instantiated in our case studies.